Hamzazaheer721/Natour/readme.md

 1. Backface of an element is mirror image of front-face being displayed
 2. It is useful when element is rotated, it lets you decide if user should see the backface or not.

+//////////// NOTE /////////////////

+1. In BEM, we don't nest the element names, in following we will create new element while keeping the name of the block.
+   -- card
+   ---card**side
+   ----card**side**picture (incorrect)
+   ----card**picture (correct)

+==> box-declaration-break <==
+It decides how element fragments should be rendered when broken across different multiple lines, columns or pages.
+-> box-declaration-break: clone
+Each element is rendered independently, with specified border, padding and margin wrapping each fragment. border-radius, border-image, and box-shadow are applied to each fragment independtly. background is also drawn independently to each fragment, which means that background-image with background-repat: no-repeat may nevertheless repeat multiple times

+==> background-blend-mode <==

+Specifies the blending mode of each background layer (color / image)

+////////////// NOTE /////////////
+Sometimes, when the child div is put into parent, the border-radius of the parent is lost, because child overflows it

+===> Quick FIX <===
+give overflow:hidden to parent;